Summary

 =NOT(EXACT($B2,$C2))

-Exact performs a case-sensitive comparison and returns TRUE when values match.
-NOT reverses this logic so that the formula returns TRUE only when the values don't match.
+EXACT performs a case-sensitive comparison and returns TRUE when values match.
+The NOT function reverses this logic so that the formula returns TRUE only when the values don't match.

 Another approach

 One problem with this approach is that if there is an extra or missing value in one column, or if the data is not sorted, many rows will be highlighted as different.
-Another approach is to count instances of column A values in column B and highlight values that don't exist.
+Another approach is to count instances that appear in one range but do not appear in another.
+For details on this approach, see highlight missing values.

 Dave Bruns Profile Picture